forest-snow/alps/README.md

 # ALPS
-Code repository for EMNLP 2020 proceedings paper "(Cold-start Active Learning through Self-supervised Language Modeling)[https://arxiv.org/abs/2010.09535]".
+Code repository for EMNLP 2020 proceedings paper [Cold-start Active Learning through Self-supervised Language Modeling](https://arxiv.org/abs/2010.09535).
 The main contribution of the paper is an active learning algorithm called ALPS (Active Learning through Processing Surprisal) that is based on the language modeling objective.

 # Installation
 1. Create virtual environment with Python 3.7+